Insights & Trends CX Contact Center

 • Implement a priority-based workflow to address older queries first.

-• Regularly review and adjust staffing to handle query backlogs more effectively.
+• Regularly review and adjust staffing to better handle query backlogs.

 Formula showcasing how to calculate the average age of query